alexander-pastukhov/grouping_factors_in_MIB/README.md

-# grouping_factors_in_MIB
-Dataset for the "No Interaction of Grouping Factors in Motion-Induced Blindness" paper
+# Dataset for the "No Interaction of Grouping Factors in Motion-Induced Blindness" paper